nnsantosh/spark-performance-optimization/Choosing_Executors_And_Memory.md

 3. Correct Approach
 Since we have total of 96 cores:
-Set aside 1 core on each machine for OS processes.
+Set aside 1 core on each machine for OS processes(hadoop/Yarn daemon cores).
 96 -6 = 90
 So that leaves us with 90 cores
 So 90/6 = 15 cores per machine is left for our spark jobs Now the optimal number of executors per core recommended is 5 cores per executor to ensure there is not too much of IO contention.